 But nolen gurer delicacies are no longer restricted to the winter months.
 Nolen gurer sandesh is now available all year round, albeit in limited quantity.
 Restaurants are experimenting with all sorts of nolen gur concoctions like nolen gurer cakes, panna cottas, and, my favorite, ice creams!
 Although I am a nolen gur traditionalist who believes that the best way to have the gur is from a bottomless cup, I have grown quite fond of the ice cream.
 The reason, I believe, that nolen gurer ice cream holds up so well is because it involves no heating, which might rob the gur of some of its flavors.
 The original flavor is easily lost when the gur is caramelized or heated for too long.

 In this recipe of nolen gurer ice cream, I used sweetened condensed coconut milk instead of condensed milk—because I can’t get over my childhood chittoi pithe addiction—and the result was spectacular!
 I don’t mean to brag, but this is the best nolen gurer ice cream you will ever taste.
 Try it today!
-I served it with some extra nolen gur and nolen gurer sandesh on the side, because if I die today, I don’t want to regret not eating enough of the good stuff.
+I served it with some extra nolen gur and nolen gurer sandesh on the side because if I die today, I don’t want to regret not eating enough of the good stuff.

-- 1 cup sweetened condensed coconut milk
+- 1 cup sweetened condensed coconut milk/sweetened condensed milk If using sweetened condensed milk then grated coconut is recommended.

 - 1 cup low fat milk